Our Services

 The goal isn't to avoid helpful medications out of fear.
 It's to use them wisely.

-If you're unsure whether your sleep difficulties are medication-related or part of something larger, consider using a free Insomnia symptom checker to help identify what might be causing your sleepless nights and whether you should discuss it with your healthcare provider.
+If you're unsure whether your sleep difficulties are medication-related or part of something larger, checking your symptoms with a free online tool can help you understand what might be happening and whether you should bring it up with your healthcare provider.

 And most importantly: always speak to your doctor or obstetric provider before starting or continuing any medication during pregnancy — especially if symptoms feel severe, persistent, or unusual.
 If something feels serious or potentially life-threatening, seek medical care right away.